 In previous sections, we have discussed the general algorithm for training acoustic units in a state of the art speech recognizer.
 In Chapter 5 we introduced a left-to-right HDP-HMM model to replace ordinary HMMs in a speech recognizer.
 In this section we will introduce an algorithm to train these new models in a more general nonparametric Bayesian framework.

-One of the interesting features of standard acoustic model training is the flat start (Young et al., 2006).
-Flat start means we can initialize HMM models using global calculations (e.g. means and covariance) over the training data and for each speech utterance connect its corresponding phoneme HMMs together and train them as a big HMM.
-This method makes it possible to avoid using phoneme level transcription (which are very difficult to produce) for training acoustic model training.
-Therefore we want the training procedure for nonparametric Bayesian model also has this convenient property.
+One of the interesting features of standard acoustic model training is the flat start process (Young et al., 2006).
+Flat start means we can initialize HMM models using global calculations (e.g. means and covariance) over the training data and, for each speech utterance, connect its corresponding phoneme HMMs together.
+We then train these concatenated models as one big HMM.
+This method makes it possible to avoid using phoneme-level transcriptions (which are very difficult to produce) for acoustic model training.
+Therefore we want the training procedure for nonparametric Bayesian models to also have this convenient property.

 Acoustic units usually trained in progressive steps, starting from very simple models and gradually training more and more complex ones.
 Broadly speaking the training procedure is as follow: